encode/django-rest-framework/docs/api-guide/settings.md

 # Settings

+> Namespaces are one honking great idea - let's do more of those!
+>
+> &mdash; [The Zen of Python][cite]

-Configuration for REST framework is all namespaced inside the `API_SETTINGS` setting.
+Configuration for REST framework is all namespaced inside a single Django setting, named `API_SETTINGS`.

-For example your project's `settings.py` file might look like this:
+For example your project's `settings.py` file might include something like this:

     API_SETTINGS = {
         'DEFAULT_RENDERERS': (